-- 1. Propagation Issues: Shadows, Multipath

-- 2. Interference \Rightarrow High loss rate, Variable Channel \Rightarrow Retransmissions and Cross-layer optimizations

-- 3. Transmitters and receivers moving at high speed \Rightarrow Doppler Shift

-- Low power transmission ⇒ Limited reach

-100mW in WiFi base station vs. 100 kW TV tower

-- 5. License-Exempt spectrum \Rightarrow Media Access Control

-- 6. Limited spectrum ⇒ Limited data rate

-Original WiFi (1997) was 2 Mbps.

-New standards allow up to 200 Mbps

-- 7. No physical boundary \Rightarrow Security

-- 8. Mobility \Rightarrow Seamless handover
+- 1. Propagation Issues: Shadows, Multipath - 2.
+Interference \Rightarrow High loss rate, Variable Channel - ⇒ Retransmissions and Cross-layer optimizations - 3.
+Transmitters and receivers moving at high speed - \Rightarrow Doppler Shift - 4.
+Low power transmission ⇒ Limited reach 100mW in WiFi base station vs. 100 kW TV tower - 5.
+License-Exempt spectrum \Rightarrow Media Access Control - 6.
+Limited spectrum ⇒ Limited data rate Original WiFi (1997) was 2 Mbps.
+New standards allow up to 200 Mbps - 7.
+No physical boundary \Rightarrow Security - 8.
+Mobility \Rightarrow Seamless handover

-□ When new building are constructed do the builders take into account that it may obstruct wireless signals?
+☐ When new buildings are constructed, do the builders take into account that it may obstruct wireless signals?

-No. No such study is done.
-Carriers and enterpises have to structure their wireless afterwards.
+No. No such study has been done.
+Carriers and enterprises have to structure their wireless afterward.

-Is the multipath meaning in each signal transmission?
-It will split to multi-subparts and follow different paths
+☐ Is the multipath meaning in each signal transmission?
+It will split into multi-subparts and follow different paths.